TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1HAGroup.md

 ```

 ### -SecondaryNode
-The hostname or FQDN of the secondary BloxOneDDI Host to update
+The hostname or FQDN of the secondary NIOS-X Host to update

 ```yaml
 Type: String